soheeparklee/soheeparklee.github.io/_posts/2025-10-8-DAW-system-hardware.md

 - 🛠️ `BTX` is still used in servers
 - so server rooms are very cold
 - but `ATX` is more preferred for personal computer
-- ↔️ the distribution of
+- ↔️ the distribution of heat

 ✔️ There were more form factors, like `DTX`, but failed to become commercial

 #### 3️⃣ **IXT**

-- Model based on ATX, without so many extension slots
+- Model based on ATX, without so many expansion slots
-- No extension slot ❌
+- No expansion slot ❌
 - example: we cannot add `ecography card` to the phone

 ```